Healthcare AI Governance

 Accountability gaps remain unresolved

 When an AI clinical tool fails, who is responsible?
 When the company behind the tool is acquired, what happens to patient data?
 Who monitors ongoing performance?
 Who manages conflicts of interest?
-These questions do not have clear answers in most healthcare AI deployments.
-Our governance frameworks address them directly.
+These questions do not have clear answers in most healthcare AI deployments in New Zealand.
+Our governance frameworks address them directly, built around the responsibilities that Medsafe, the Privacy Commissioner, and Te Whatu Ora expect organisations to meet.

 The Regulatory Landscape for Clinical AI in Aotearoa

-NZ healthcare AI operates under a layered regulatory framework.
-The Health Information Privacy Code sits at the centre, with consumer rights, medical device regulation, and clinical governance obligations creating overlapping requirements that generic AI policies do not cover.
+Healthcare AI in New Zealand operates under a layered regulatory framework.
+The Health Information Privacy Code sits at the centre, with consumer rights, Medsafe medical device regulation, and clinical governance obligations creating overlapping requirements that generic AI policies do not cover.
+Our team helps organisations navigate each layer.

 HIPC